libgdx/gdx-pay/README.md

 ### Reporting Issues

 Something not working quite as expected?
 Do you need a feature that has not been implemented yet?
 Check the [issue tracker](https://github.com/libgdx/gdx-pay/issues) and add a new one if your problem is not already listed.
 Please try to provide a detailed description of your problem, including the steps to reproduce it.

+### Using gdx-pay locally build binaries in a project

+When Gradle is used to manage dependencies, gdx-pay locally build SNAPSHOT binaries can be used via the Maven local repository.

+#### Install gdx-pay binaries in local Maven repository

+Build gdx-pay with the following command:
+`./gradlew assemble uploadArchives -PLOCAL`

+#### Use Maven local SNAPSHOT version in a project

+1: add `mavenLocal()` as Gradle repository in the root `build.gradle`

+    allprojects {
+        repositories {
+           mavenLocal()
+        }
+    }

+2: change the version of gdx-pay dependencies to the `version` variable value found in gdx-pay/build.gradle

 ### Contributing